BrooksIan/LogoTL/README.md

   --allow_custom_ops
 ```

+## Complile Tensorflow Lite Model for Edge TPU <a name="EdgeTPU"></a>
-4. Use [Online Edge TPU Compiler](https://coral.withgoogle.com/web-compiler) to prepare LogoObjD.tflite model for TPU.
+ Use [Online Edge TPU Compiler](https://coral.withgoogle.com/web-compiler) to prepare LogoObjD.tflite model for TPU.
 If the compiler finishes, then you should see the screen below.
 Please note, this project includes the resulting model.

 ![OnlineCompile](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/OnlineCompiler.png)